(Podcast Version – Follow/Subscribe)

 (38) For we have not an innumerable multitude of books among us, disagreeing from and contradicting one another [as the Greeks have], but only twenty-two books, which contain the records of all the past times; which are justly believed to be divine; (39) and of them five belong to Moses, which contain his laws and the traditions of the origin of mankind till his death.
 This interval of time was little short of three thousand years; (40) but as to the time from the death of Moses till the reign of Artaxerxes, king of Persia, who reigned after Xerxes, the prophets, who were after Moses, wrote down what was done in their times in thirteen books.
 The remaining four books contain hymns to God, and precepts for the conduct of human life.
 (41) It is true, our history hath been written since Artaxerxes very particularly, but hath not been esteemed of the like authority with the former by our forefathers, because there hath not been an exact succession of prophets since that time; (42) and how firmly we have given credit to those books of our own nation, is evident by what we do; for during so many ages as have already passed, no one has been so bold as either to add anything to them, to take anything from them, or to make any change in them;1For anyone wondering, this just isn’t true.
 Most ancient Hebrew books underwent editing; sometimes major editing.
 Any good study bible should point out some of the significant textual variants. but it becomes natural to all Jews, immediately and from their very birth, to esteem those books to contain divine doctrines, and to persist in them, and, if occasion be, willingly to die for them. – Against Apion 1.38-42 (Whiston Translation) [brackets original]

 Did Josephus include these two books of Ezekiel in his list of 22 books?
 If so, what books in what would become the Hebrew Bible did he leave out?
-Regardless of the exact identity of the two books of Ezekiel mentioned by Josephus, his reference to these books is just one of the many facts that let us know that scripture collections were not the same in his day as they are in our day.
+Regardless of the exact identity of the 1st and 2nd Ezekiel mentioned by Josephus, his reference to these books is just one of the many facts that let us know that scripture collections were not the same in his day as they are in our day.
 I’d say that is important to know.